Undergraduate Program - Undergraduate Research Coursework

 CSC 499 PROPOSAL

-- Establish contact with a Computer Science faculty member, and get agreement to mentor you on a research project of mutual interest.
+- Establish contact with a Computer Science faculty member, and obtain agreement for them to mentor you on a research project of mutual interest.
 Work with the faculty member to develop a short written proposal.
-This faculty member must have agreed to work with you, and must have approved the details of the project, grading, and deliverables, prior to you submitting your proposal.
+This faculty member must have agreed to work with you and must have approved the details of the project, grading, and deliverables, prior to you submitting your proposal.

-- The deadlines for enrollment and proposals will be communicated to faculty at the start of each semester.
+- The deadlines for enrollment and proposals will be Census Day for each semester.
 Email email@example.com with questions on deadlines.

 All proposals must contain the following mandatory components: